Medical Codes and Oaths

 This was an attempt to develop international standards of medical ethics and sought to summarize the most important principles of medical ethics.

 In addition to professional associations and governmental bodies, other organizations such as the Catholic Church have issued codes concerning matters of human health.
 The Congregation for the Doctrine of the Faith lists all its documents, such as Instruction Dignitas Personae on Certain Bioethical Questions.

-The American Nursing Association (ANA) provides a view-only version of some parts of the modern Code (revised as of 2015) on its web site.
+The American Nursing Association (ANA) provides a read-only version of some parts of the modern Code (revised as of 2015) on its web site.
 Use the document's own scroll bar on the right.

 The Florence Nightingale Pledge

 I solemnly pledge myself before God and the presence of this assembly; To pass my life in purity and to practice my profession faithfully.

 I will abstain from whatever is deleterious and mischievous and will not take or knowingly administer any harmful drug.